raml-org/raml-by-example/raml-osprey-expressjs/README.md

 *pokemon_api/libraries/jsonApiLibrary.raml* - Defines RAML Data Types required to satisfy JSON API requirements.
 *pokemon_api/libraries/jsonApiCollections.raml* - Defines resourceTypes and traits required to properly describe the JSON API RAML spec.

-## Things changed in JSON API RAML lib

-* Removed not used definitions (types, resourceTypes, traits) to make things simpler and avoid parsing errors;
-* Replaced `<<dataType>>_post` and `<<dataType>>_post` definitions with explicit params like `<<dataTypePost>>` because parser coudn't find types referenced the old way.
-I think the original type of definition just wasn't valid.
-* Had to split `success` type to `collectionSuccess` and `itemSuccess`.
-These represent collection/item response.
-Had to do it because `datatype-expansion` or something deeper doesn't process type unions (`foo | bar`) properly and validates schema against all types instead of "any".

-These changes have no effect on the result, I'm just letting you know.

 ## Results/notes of the project